-- We all want to love and be loved
+- We want to love and be loved

-- We all want to do work that uses our unique talents
+- We want to do work that uses our unique talents

-- And we all want to matter, to be significant, to someone or something
+- And we want to matter, to be significant, to someone or something somewhere

-Once we understand these three fundamental drivers we can use them in two ways:
+Once we understand these three fundamental drivers inside us we can use them in two ways:

-- First, we can use them to understand why we react emotionally in stressful situations.
-This makes it easier to manage those reactions and reduce our levels of stress.
+- First, when we react emotionally to a stressful situation, we can use them to understand that it is because we are not getting what we most need.
+This makes it easier to understand what is happening and then manage and reduce our levels of stress.

-- Second, we can use them to work out what we want instead, choose how we respond, and then shape the person we will become.
-We can use them to self-actualise: become fully who we truly are.
+- Second, we can use these drivers to work out what we want instead.
+Then we can choose how we respond, and so shape the person we will become.
+We can use our understanding of these drivers to self-actualise: become more fully who we truly are.

 Inner Leadership gives us the tools to do both.

-Do you feel content with your life at the moment or do you want to make a change?
-Is your happiness or discontent to do with work, love, or significance?
+Are you happy with the life you are currently living or do you feel you need to make a change?
+Is your happiness or discontent to do with your work, your love, or your significance?
 What do you want instead?
-Do you know how to get that?
-Would you like to?

 Adapted from Inner Leadership: tools for building inspiration in times of change.